Ethernet in the first mile: Passive optical network

-Additionally clause 57 defines link-level OA&M, including discovery, link monitoring, remote fault indication, loopbacks, and variable access.
+Additionally Clause 57 (802.3ah-2004) defines link-level OAM, including discovery, link monitoring, remote fault indication, loopbacks, and variable access.

 2BASE-TL

 2BASE-TL is an IEEE 802.3-2008 Physical Layer (PHY) specification for a full-duplex long-reach point-to-point Ethernet link over voice-grade copper wiring.

 Rates and distances

-Unlike 10/100/100 PHYs, providing a single rate of 10, 100, or 1000 Mbit/s, the 2BASE-TL link rate can vary, depending on the copper media characteristics (such as length, wire diameter or gauge, number of pairs if the link is aggregated, amount of crosstalk between the pairs, etc.), desired link parameters (such as desired SNR margin, Power Back-Off, etc.), and regional spectral limitations.
+Unlike 10/100/1000 PHYs, providing a single rate of 10, 100, or 1000 Mbit/s, the 2BASE-TL link rate can vary, depending on the copper media characteristics (such as length, wire diameter or gauge, number of pairs if the link is aggregated, amount of crosstalk between the pairs, etc.), desired link parameters (such as desired SNR margin, Power Back-Off, etc.), and regional spectral limitations.

 2BASE-TL PHYs deliver a minimum of 2 Mbit/s over distances of up to 2.7 km, using ITU-T G.991.2 (G.SHDSL.bis) technology over a single copper pair.
 These PHYs may also support an optional aggregation or bonding of multiple copper pairs, called PME Aggregation Function (PAF).

 For a single pair, the minimum possible link bitrate is 192 kbit/s (3 x 64 kbit/s) and the maximum bitrate is 5.7 Mbit/s (89 x 64 kbit/s).
 On a 0.5 mm wire with 3 dB noise margin and no spectral limitations, the max bitrate can be achieved over distances of up to 1 km.
-At 6 km the max achievable bitrate is about 850 kbit/s.
+At 6 km the maximum achievable bitrate is about 850 kbit/s.

 The throughput of a 2BASE-TL link is lower than the link's bitrate by an average 5%, due to 64/65-octet encoding and PAF overhead; both factors depend on packet size.